Alisos Canyon AVA

-Alisos Canyon is an American Viticultural Area (AVA), located in Santa Barbara County, California due east outside the small town of Los Alamos on U.S 101 and about 20 mi south of Santa Maria, was established on August 25, 2020, by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
-Alisos Canyon stretches west to east over 5774 acre with one bonded winery and nine commercially producing vineyards cultivates on approximately 238 acre.
+Alisos Canyon is an American Viticultural Area (AVA), located in Santa Barbara County, California due east outside the small town of Los Alamos on U.S 101 and about 20 mi south of Santa Maria.
+It was established as the nation's 249^{th}, the state's 140^{th} and the county's seventh AVA on August 24, 2020 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Wesley D. Hagen, Viticulturist and Winemaker, on behalf of local vineyard owners and winemakers, proposing a viticultural area in Santa Barbara County named "Alisos Canyon."

+The appellation stretches west to east over 5774 acre with one bonded winery and nine commercially producing vineyards cultivates on approximately 238 acre.
 Alisos Canyon Road bisects the region accessing many of its vineyards.
-The USDA plant hardiness zone for the AVA is 7b.
+The USDA plant hardiness zone ranges from 8b to 9b.

 Terroir

 The distinguishing features of Alisos Canyon include its topography, soil and climate.
 The AVA exhibits a unique viticultural influence of the San Antonio Creek Valley which runs directly from the mouth of Alisos and Comasa Canyons to the Pacific Ocean 20 mi to the west.
 The ingress of cooling marine winds and fog along the San Antonio Creek Valley helps define the climate of Alisos Canyon.